Targeted Investments Program Overview

 If you do not have an AHCCCS Online account, and are considering applying to participate in the Targeted Investments program, please use this link to create your account. https://azweb.statemedicaid.us/Help/LearnMore.aspx

-In addition to these providers, there will be a limited number of ambulatory care providers that participate in the TI Program by completing Core Components focused on improving care for individuals who have transitioned from the justice system.
+In addition to these providers, there will be a limited number of Ambulatory providers that participate in the TI Program by completing Core Components focused on improving care for individuals who have transitioned from the justice system.
 These providers will be selected to participate in the TI Program by the Regional Behavioral Health Authorities (RBHAs).
-However, in order to participate in the justice project, they must also participate in the adult primary care ambulatory project and meet its Core Components in addition to those required through the justice project.
+However, in order to participate in the Adults Transitioning from the Criminal Justice System Area of Concentration, they must also participate in the adult primary care Ambulatory Project and meet its Core Components in addition to those required through the Adults Transitioning from the Criminal Justice System Area of Concentration.

-Indian Health Services Clinics and 638 facilities, are not eligible to participate in the TI Program.
-Indian Health Services Clinics and 638 facilities may be eligible to participate in a separate American Indian Medical Home program currently being developed by AHCCCS [details are forthcoming].
+Indian Health Service and 638 providers, are not eligible to participate in the TI Program.
+Indian Health Service and 638 providers may be eligible to participate in a separate American Indian Medical Home program currently being developed by AHCCCS. [information available on the AHCCCS website]

 Provider Payment Calculator

-All provider types should review the payment calculator [under development] to understand an approximation of the incentive payments for which the provider may be eligible based on AHCCCS payment distribution rules.
+All provider types should review the payment calculator to understand an approximation of the incentive payments for which the provider may be eligible based on AHCCCS payment distribution rules.

 Targeted Investments Timeline